-A significant number of college undergraduate students desire a more comprehensive two-year general degree program than the conventional curriculum.
-No declaration of a specialized major subject field in the general studies curriculum is required.
-The general studies curriculum is flexible.
-Some graduates satisfy their goals by completing the two-year program of general academic studies.
-Most general studies students plan to transfer to a four-year college or university as more specialized academic interests and aptitudes develop during the program of studies.
-The framework of academic standards for the associate of arts and sciences degree makes this possible.
+The general studies degree is designed for students who plan to transfer to a four-year college or university as more specialized academic interests and aptitudes develop during the program of studies.
+The flexible framework of academic standards for the associate of arts and sciences degree makes this possible.

 An estimated $15.2 million dollars in grants, loans, work-study and scholarships are awarded to Lord Fairfax Community College students each year.
 We are committed to using all available funds to help you gain access to a college education.

 Payment plans are offered to break down tuition payments.